EMIFC/lixt/content/posts/marked links/index.md

 locations: "my brain"
 draft: false
 ---
-This page is for the homepages I value.
+his page is for the homepages and media I enjoy.
 And the image for this page is a cap'n crunch whistle, seemed as early hacking tool in hacker history.